 greatly from its peak and now is just a shadow of its former self."

 Many people consider ghost towns to only be the tangible remnants of mining camps in the Western United States as described above.
 However in reality, they may be the remains of agricultural communities, logging camps, railroading centers, construction camps, military posts, stagecoach stops, ferries, former resorts, European colonies, and so forth.
 They can be found in every country of the world; any place people have lived.
 Some folks even extend the description to Native American communities and ancient Egyptian and Greek cities.
 However on these web pages, the listings are primarily aimed at American ghost towns, with a smattering of Canadian and other country locations established by non-indigenous peoples.
 The term GHOST TOWN is subjective, like trying to describe love, beauty and art, or other subjects whose descriptions and connotations vary from person to person and can actually embrace controversy.

-stage stations, Pony Express stops, logging camps, mining towns, military
+ferry crossings, resorts, stage stations, Pony Express stops, logging camps,

-posts, fishing villages, mill towns, failed (and successful-but abandoned)
+mining towns, military posts, fishing villages, mill towns, failed (and

-European colonies, missions, presidios, rural post offices, farm towns,
+successful-but abandoned) European colonies, missions, presidios, rural post

 - barren sites through class E